alabut/alabut.github.io/writing/designsprint7.md

 > video from Silicon Valley

-### 3.5 You Can’t Crowdsource Expertise
+### 4.5 You Can’t Crowdsource Expertise

 HOLY SHIT, VOTING FOR PRODUCT FEATURES IS HILARIOUS.
+IF I HAD TO PUT ASIDE THE TIME COMMITMENT AND PICK ONE SPECIFIC EXERCISE TO CRUCIFY, IT'S THE HORSESHIT AROUND POST-ITS AND GOLD STARS.

+ALTHOUGH THE USER JOURNEY AND OTHER SHIT IS FUNNY TOO.

 Playing with crayons and crowdsourcing product decisions by voting with post-its isn’t the best way to show design expertise anyway.